 4. What kinds of contracts are drafted by us?

-There are various types of contracts drafted by our specialised drafting team such as Employment Contract, Memorandum of Understanding, Loan Agreement, Non-Disclosure Agreement (NDA), Non-Compete Agreement, Service Level Agreements (SLAs), End-User License Agreements (EULAs), Shareholding Agreements, Franchise Agreement, Leave and Licensing Agreement, Affidavits and Declarations and so on.
+Our specialized drafting team draws up different forms of contracts, such as the Employment Contract, Memorandum of Understanding, Loan Agreement, Non-Disclosure Agreement (NDA), Non-Compete Agreement, Service Level Agreements ( SLAs), End-User License Agreements (EULAs), Shareholding Agreements, Franchise Agreement, Leave and Licensing Agreement, Affidavits and Declarations, etc.

 5. What elements does a contract draft contain in general?

-Though each contract differs from others in terms of the contents, following things usually form the part of the agreement:
+In terms of substance, while each contract varies from others, the following items usually form part of the agreement:

 - Description of consideration

 - Disputes & Settlement

 - The Signatures